What is Overhead cost?

 If your overhead is suspiciously high, this is likely because you have very little time tracked, or because you have a disproportionate amount of time tracked against internal projects.
 Please check your overhead history.

-How should I set my amortization period?
+How should I set my averaging period?

 There is no one correct answer here.
-The best guideline is to set the amortization period to coincide with the time that you have decent time tracking in.
-E.g. if you only started properly tracking time in April, but your March data is not good, set the amortization period to include April as the first month.
+The best guideline is to set the averaging period to coincide with the time that you have decent time tracking in.

 What is the best way to set my overhead calculation date?